jsx-eslint/eslint-plugin-react/docs/rules/jsx-max-props-per-line.md

-# Limit maximum of props on a single line in JSX (react/jsx-max-props-per-line)
+# Enforce maximum of props on a single line in JSX (react/jsx-max-props-per-line)

 🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.